Boosting Climate Change Engagement With User-Centered Design

 2 out of 3 people are ready to make changes in their lifestyle habits to be more sustainable.

 Secondary research revealed a lot of attitudes that people in Finland have towards nature.
 Literature reviews also revealed the positive impact that gamification can have in engaging people in sustainability related issues.
-The collected data helped to model the typical user that Sustainabite should cater towards.

 Defining the main problem